Flutter localization and internationalization i18n with examples

 Pluralization

-Another important area is pluralization, which means adjusting the text based on a count.
-As you likely remember, we have a button that can be pressed to increment the counter.
-Let’s try to adjust the displayed text according to the counter’s value.
+Pluralization adjusts the text based on a count.
+We have a button that increments a counter, so let’s adjust the displayed text according to the counter’s value.

-First, tweak the Text widgets in the my_home_page.dart file once again:
+First, update the Text widgets in the my_home_page.dart file:

 children: <Widget>[